sderev/wslshot/README.md

 ### For Virtual Machine Users

-If you are using a traditional virtual machine managed by a hypervisor (e.g., VirtualBox, VMware, Hyper-V), you'll need to set up a shared folder your Windows host and the Linux VM.
+If you are using a traditional virtual machine managed by a hypervisor (e.g., VirtualBox, VMware, Hyper-V), you'll need to set up a shared folder with your Windows host and the Linux VM.
 The process varies depending on your VM provider, but here are general steps:

 1. Choose a folder on your Windows host to use as your screenshot folder.
 This should be the same folder where you configured your Snipping Tool to automatically save screenshots.
 1. Go into your VM settings and locate the shared folders option.
 Add the chosen screenshot folder as a shared folder.